imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 [Alex Shum](http://www.alshum.com))
 so this is getting easier.
 It also helps that I started this time intentionally using vim and building my workflow around vim.
+I wrote the following two functions with the goal of making blogging easier.

-At the moment, I have my blog on github, which is synched with ~/github/imouzon.github.io/ on my computer.
+At the moment, I have my blog on github, which is synched with `~/github/imouzon.github.io/` on my computer.
-I use R for most of my coding.
+I use `R` for most of my coding.
 For example, instead of directly using TeX,
-I use .rnw files and compile the code through knitr even when the amount of R code in the document is negligible.
+I use `.rnw` files and compile the code through [`knitr`](http://yihui.name/knitr) even when the amount of `R` code in the document is negligible.
 The main reason I do this is that I wrote a bunch of functions that make using rnw files so easy that writing even a plain LaTeX document is much faster if I start with the rnw file.